GiorgioZacharo/AccelSeeker/README.md

     LLVM_BUILD=path/to/llvm/build

 1) Identification of Candidates for Acceleration and Estimation of Latency, Area and I/O

+The following script invokes the AccelSeeker Analysis passes and generates the files needed to construct the final Merit/Cost estimation.
+The files generated are: FCI.txt  IO.txt  LA.txt

     ./run_sys_aw.sh

-This script invokes the AccelSeeker Analysis passes and generates the files needed to construct the final Merit/Cost estimation.
-The files generated are: FCI.txt  IO.txt  LA.txt

 2) Merit, Cost Estimation of Candidates for Acceleration and Application of the Overlappping Rule

-    ./generate_accelcands_list.sh

 This script generates the Merit/Cost (MC) file along with the implementation of the Overlappping rule in the final Merit/Cost/Indexes (MCI) file.
 The files generated are: MCI.txt  MC.txt

+    ./generate_accelcands_list.sh

 3) Selection of Candidates for Acceleration